Harris (train): Operations

 The Harris trains were originally run as 7-carriage (M-T-T-M-BT-T-M) sets, reduced to 4-carriage (M-T-T-M) sets for off-peak and weekend services.
 The M-T-T-M sets were known as "Blocks", while the BT-T-M sets were called "Units".
 The first thirty 7-car sets were delivered between 1956 and 1959, and the following thirty sets between 1961 and 1967.
 Initially the two types were kept separate because of the differing motor unit performance, and within the second series the final five trains had to be kept separate because of the inter-carriage walkways.
 This proved difficult to manage and in 1962 the segregation instruction was withdrawn.
 The first carriage to have walkways retrofitted was 862T in 1967, when it was rebuilt following fire damage.

 In 1968-69 a further ten Motor cars were delivered.
 At the same time, some of the Units were reduced to BT-M only and allocated to the Sandringham Line, and these actions together allowed for the formation of additional M-T-T-M blocks so that eight-car trains could run on busier routes including Lilydale, Belgrave and Glen Waverley.
 Later platform extensions permitted operation of eight-car trains on the Frankston, Pakenham, Alamein, Upfield, Broadmeadows, St Albans and Williamstown lines.
 Occasionally, M-M pairs would also be used on shuttle services between Dandenong and Pakenham.

 When the extended trailer cars entered service they were coupled to the new M cars, which had their power-closing door equipment activated or installed as required.
 The first set was 799M-891T-892T-800M (order unclear), and two more blocks were assembled using four of the seven motors in the range 792M-798M.
 In 1972 further cars 791M, 887T-890T and 557BT-560BT had the same equipment installed, giving a total of ten motors, six extended and four regular trailers and four backing trailers available to assemble three Long Blocks and four Units fitted with power door equipment.
 At this point, the total fleet would have been 62 Short Blocks, 3 Long Blocks with power-closing doors, 4 Pairs, 52 normal units and 4 Units with power-closing doors.
+The long blocks were mixed in with other sets as required; as of early 1974, a regular roster featured an eight-car Harris train including one regular and one long block.
+This made for a total length almost 100ft longer than a regular seven-car set.

 Another difference between the first- and second-series trains was the destination rolls; the former had included Carnegie, North Williamstown, Elsternwick, Ashburton, Blackburn, Macaulay, Thomastown and Rosanna, which were replaced in the latter with Mentone, Crib Point, Holmesglen, Belgrave and Upfield.